ONLINE HERBAL IMMERSION PROGRAM

 You’ll have complete access to the entire program as soon as you enroll.
 To keep you on track and engaged, you’ll receive monthly emails from us with an introduction to each module.
 However, you’re welcome to move at your own pace through the material.

-The lessons are a combination of video and written materials, which you can read online or in hard copy (via a printable 1,446-page PDF that comes with the course).
+The lessons are a combination of video and written materials, which you can read online or in hard copy (via a printable 1,400-page PDF that comes with the course).
+You may print the manual on your own, or order it from our outside printing partner as an affordable five book set.
 After you have explored all the materials and completed the lessons in each module, we offer self-guided review worksheets, experiential projects and further media resources.
 These exercises are designed to help you integrate and review the information.

 When you’re ready, you’ll take the quiz at the end of the module.
 If you’re working towards a certificate, you’ll need to reach a grade of 80% or higher to progress to the next module.
 You can take the quiz over, if needed.
 If you have severe test anxiety or a learning difference, please contact us— we will create another form of assessment that feels comfortable to you!
 We mean it; we welcome and support all types of learners.

-Every month you’ll receive an exclusive newsletter, peppered with seasonal gardening tips, recipes, book reviews and updates on herbal happenings and news.
+Every few months you’ll receive an exclusive newsletter, peppered with seasonal gardening tips, recipes, book reviews and updates on herbal happenings and news.
 The newsletters are printable and archived.

 Juliet Blankespoor is the green mastermind behind the program, and is the primary instructor and choreographer.
 She has been growing medicinal herbs for twenty-five years, and has been involved with many aspects of herbal medicine, including owning an herb nursery and tincture business, and directing an herbal school.
 Her extensive knowledge of plant propagation and cultivation comes from years of growing medicinals for her tincture business and nursery, and gardening with herbs in many different climates.